 Horizontal splitters (by others) must be installed whenever there is any space between the wall sleeve and the louver.
 Seal the ends of the wall opening.
-Locate splitters between condenser discharge and condenser inlet and between condenser air inlet and outdoor air inlet.
+Locate splitters between condenser discharge and condenser inlet, and between condenser air inlet and outdoor air inlet.
 Pitch the splitters toward the louver for water drainage.

-Louvers by Daikin Applied provide proper airflow.
-Proper unit performance has not been verified with louvers by others.
+Daikin Applied supplied louvers provide proper airflow.
+Proper unit performance has not been verified with louvers supplied from others.